reliablerascal/fl-legislation-etl/docs/app_dev_guide.md

 # Web App and Data Visualization Guide
 7/15/24
+*This section needs updating to reflect shift to "party loyalty" metric (vs. ambiguous "partisanship" metric), and to provide clear guidance for app developers.*

 ## App Settings
 App settings determine how partisanship and demographics are measured.
 These are configured at the top of [04_prep_app.R](../scripts/04_prep_app.R), and can readily be changed without breaking other aspects of the data pipeline: